GiorgioVi/Project0SoftDev/README.md

 The Bards, Giorgio Vidali, Xing Tao Shi, Connie lei, and Bermet Kalmakova, have created a story sharing app where readers can create stories and/or add to preexisting stories

-To begin using this wonderful app, cd into projstory and run app.py
+To begin using this wonderful app run app.py

 Happy Story Telling!